-- 1.1 This supervisory statement (SS) sets out the PRA's expectations in respect of firms investing in illiquid, unrated assets within their matching adjustment (MA) portfolios.
-It is relevant to life insurance and reinsurance companies holding, or intending to hold, unrated assets (including restructured equity release mortgages (ERMs)) in an MA portfolio. - 1.2 This statement should be read in conjunction with [x] of [The Insurance and Reinsurance Undertakings (Prudential Requirements) Regulations 2023] (referred to here as the 'MA regulations'), the Matching Adjustment Part of the PRA Rulebook and the Matching Adjustment Permissions statement of policy1.
-In this statement, any reference to any provision of direct EU legislation is a reference to it as it forms part of retained EU law. - 1.3 To determine the basic fundamental spread (basic FS),2 the PRA expects that a firm will need to group the assets in an MA portfolio by credit quality step (CQS), asset class and duration.
-For assets with credit ratings provided by credit rating agencies3 (CRAs) and referred to in the Annex to Binding Technical Standard 2016/1800, the CQS and hence the assignation process for determining the basic FS, including any adjustments to reflect differences in credit quality by rating notch, is relatively prescriptive, with the only judgement being over the categorisation by asset class.
-In contrast, for internally-rated assets4, there is more judgement involved in determining the internal credit assessment and the CQS that should apply. - 1.3A Firms will also need to apply judgement in determining what fundamental spread (FS) additions5 (if any) should be made to the basic FS.
+1.1 This supervisory statement (SS) sets out the PRA's expectations in respect of firms investing in illiquid, unrated assets within their matching adjustment (MA) portfolios.
+It is relevant to life insurance and reinsurance companies holding, or intending to hold, unrated assets (including restructured equity release mortgages (ERMs)) in an MA portfolio.

+1.2 This statement should be read in conjunction with regulations 4, 5, 6 and 7 of The Insurance and Reinsurance Undertakings (Prudential Requirements) Regulations 2023 (referred to here as the 'IRPR regulations'), the Matching Adjustment Part of the PRA Rulebook and the Matching Adjustment Permissions statement of policy.
+In this statement, any reference to any provision of direct EU legislation is a reference to it as it forms part of assimilated law.

+1.3 To determine the basic fundamental spread (basic FS), the PRA expects that a firm will need to group the assets in an MA portfolio by credit quality step (CQS), asset class and duration.
+For assets with credit ratings provided by credit rating agencies (CRAs) and referred to in the Annex to Commission Implementing Regulation 2016/1800, the CQS and hence the assignation process for determining the basic FS, including any adjustments to reflect differences in credit quality by rating notch, is relatively prescriptive, with the only judgement being over the categorisation by asset class.
+In contrast, for internally-rated assets, there is more judgement involved in determining the internal credit assessment and the CQS that should apply.

+1.3A Firms will also need to apply judgement in determining what fundamental spread (FS) additions (if any) should be made to the basic FS.
 Pursuant to Matching Adjustment 4.16 and 8.2, firms must apply FS additions for assets with highly predictable cash flows.
-Firms may also apply FS additions to any assets, not just assets with highly predictable cash flows, for example as part of the attestation process.6 The PRA expects a firm to pay
+Firms may also apply FS additions to any assets, not just assets with highly predictable cash flows, for example as part of the attestation process.
+The PRA expects a firm to pay